 Businesses under non-GIRO payment modes can make payment via one of the preferred payment modes.

-The payment will be processed after 3 working days.
-To check if payment has been credited, log in to mytax.iras.gov.sg and select "View Account Summary".
+The payment will be processed within 3 working days.
+To check if your payment has been credited, log in to mytax.iras.gov.sg and select "View Account Summary".

 Legal actions may still be taken against your business if you do not file the outstanding tax return after paying the late submission penalty.